 My asphalt driveway was assaulted.

 I was hoping for the best, but we had construction trucks in and out several times during a pretty significant renovation project, and at some point the asphalt started to crack a bit on some edge areas — and then just continued to crumble.
 It wasn’t pretty.
-Arguably the driveway wasn’t of highest quality from the get-go, but now it simply had to be repaired.
+And the damage went well beyond the usual asphalt repair remedies.
+Arguably the driveway wasn’t of highest quality from the get-go, but now it simply had to be professionally repaired.